 Intel Ireland Economic Impact

-The impact of Intel in Ireland stretches over the past three decades.
-To help illustrate this impact we have commissioned an economic impact analysis of Intel in Ireland from PwC.
-The summary includes economic benefits from both operational and capital expenditure since 1989 and contributions in areas such as education and community.
+The impact of Intel in Ireland has stretched over the past three decades.
+To help illustrate this impact, we have commissioned various economic impact analyses of Intel in Ireland from PwC and Arizona State University.
+The analyses include an assessment of economic benefits from both operational and capital expenditure since 1989 and contributions in areas such as education and community.

 Intel Ireland Economic Impact